rocicorp/replicache/README.md

 ## 👋 Quickstart

-This tutorial walks through creating a basic offline-first todo app with [Replicache](https://replicache.dev/).
+This tutorial walks through creating the UI for a basic [Replicache](https://replicache.dev/)-powered todo list.

+It relies on the [replicache-sample-todo](https://github.com/rocicorp/replicache-sample-todo) backend.
+To learn how to setup you own Replicache backend, see [Server Side Setup](https://github.com/rocicorp/replicache#server-side).

 If you have any problems or questions, please [join us on Slack](https://join.slack.com/t/rocicorp/shared_invite/zt-h8ygwu8j-RVniv5XsBps0Q9oJXdMyoA).
 We'd be happy to help.

 You can also skip to the end and [check out the full working version of this sample](https://github.com/rocicorp/replicache-sdk-js/tree/master/sample/cal).